bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is a provider network?</summary><br><b>
+A provider network is a network that is created by an OpenStack administrator and maps directly to an existing physical network in the data center.
+It allows for direct layer-2 connectivity to instances and is typically used for providing external network access or for connecting to specific physical networks.
 </b></details>

 <details>
 <summary>What components and services exist for L2 and L3?</summary><br><b>
+*   **L2 (Layer 2):** The primary L2 component is the `neutron-openvswitch-agent` (or a similar agent for other plugins), which runs on each compute node and manages the local virtual switch (e.g., Open vSwitch).
+It is responsible for connecting instances to virtual networks and enforcing security group rules.
+*   **L3 (Layer 3):** The `neutron-l3-agent` is responsible for providing L3 services like routing and floating IPs.
+It manages virtual routers that connect private networks to external networks.
 </b></details>

 <details>
 <summary>What is the ML2 plug-in?
 Explain its architecture</summary><br><b>
+ML2 (Modular Layer 2) is a framework that allows OpenStack to simultaneously utilize a variety of layer-2 networking technologies.
+It replaces the monolithic plugins for individual network types and provides a more flexible and extensible architecture.
+ML2 uses a combination of `Type` drivers (for network types like VLAN, VXLAN, etc.) and `Mechanism` drivers (for connecting to different network mechanisms like Open vSwitch, Linux Bridge, etc.).
 </b></details>

 <details>
 <summary>What is the L2 agent?
 How does it works and what is it responsible for?</summary><br><b>
+The L2 agent is a service that runs on each compute node and is responsible for wiring virtual networks to instances.
+It communicates with the Neutron server to get the network topology and then configures the local virtual switch (e.g., Open vSwitch) to connect instances to the correct networks.
+It also enforces security group rules by configuring the virtual switch.
 </b></details>

 <details>
 <summary>What is the L3 agent?
 How does it works and what is it responsible for?</summary><br><b>
+The L3 agent is responsible for providing layer-3 networking services, such as routing and floating IPs.
+It runs on network nodes and manages virtual routers that connect private networks to external networks.
+The L3 agent creates network namespaces for each router to provide isolation and then configures routing rules and NAT to enable traffic to flow between networks.
 </b></details>

 <details>
 <summary>Explain what the Metadata agent is responsible for</summary><br><b>
+The Metadata agent is responsible for providing metadata (e.g., instance ID, hostname, public keys) to instances.
+It runs on network nodes and acts as a proxy between instances and the Nova metadata service.
+When an instance requests metadata, the request is forwarded to the Metadata agent, which then retrieves the information from Nova and returns it to the instance.
 </b></details>

 <details>
 <summary>What networking entities Neutron supports?</summary><br><b>
+Neutron supports a variety of networking entities, including:
+*   **Network:** An isolated layer-2 broadcast domain.
+*   **Subnet:** A block of IP addresses that can be assigned to instances.
+*   **Port:** A connection point for attaching a single device, such as an instance, to a virtual network.
+*   **Router:** A logical entity that connects multiple layer-2 networks.
+*   **Floating IP:** A public IP address that can be associated with an instance to provide external connectivity.
+*   **Security Group:** A collection of firewall rules that control inbound and outbound traffic to instances.
 </b></details>

 <details>
 <summary>How do you debug OpenStack networking issues? (tools, logs, ...)</summary><br><b>
+To debug networking issues in OpenStack (Neutron), you can use the following:
+*   **Logs:** Check the Neutron service logs (e.g., `/var/log/neutron/neutron-server.log`, `/var/log/neutron/openvswitch-agent.log`, `/var/log/neutron/l3-agent.log`) for error messages.
+*   **Neutron CLI:** Use the `neutron` command-line tool to check the status of networks, subnets, ports, routers, and other networking entities.
+*   **`ip netns`:** Use the `ip netns` command to inspect network namespaces and the network configurations within them.
+*   **`ovs-vsctl` and `ovs-ofctl`:** Use these tools to inspect the configuration and flow tables of Open vSwitch bridges.
+*   **`tcpdump`:** Use `tcpdump` to capture and analyze network traffic on various interfaces to identify connectivity issues.
 </b></details>

 #### OpenStack - Glance